MicrosoftDocs/win32/desktop-src/DirectShow/am-rate-correctts-property.md

 ---
-Description: The DVD Navigator uses this property to inform the decoder that the Navigator is setting the correct time stamps on the samples it delivers to the decoder. ms.assetid: f04e8291-734f-483e-b756-5362beb68d9c
+description: The DVD Navigator uses this property to inform the decoder that the Navigator is setting the correct time stamps on the samples it delivers to the decoder. ms.assetid: f04e8291-734f-483e-b756-5362beb68d9c
 title: AM_RATE_CorrectTS Property (Dvdmedia.h)
 ms.topic: reference